Qaggbgbgb/su25-team6/README.md

 ## App Functions
 1. Customer (the user with the customer role):
     1. Create/modify customer profile - Create / Modify Profile.
-    2. View available services -
-    View available games for purchase.
+    2. View available games for purchase.
     View and add input to chat functions.
-    Modify views and settings(dark mode).
-    3. Subscribe to available services - Ability to purchase games, add-ons and subscribe to services of the software.
-    4. Write reviews for subscribed services -Users can rate a game based on a star based method, and comment.
+    4. View time from API
 2. Provider (the user with the provider role):
      1.Create services - Ability to add games view games uploaded and update a game.